 - Atomic Kitten went from the Blonde, Brunette, Redhead tandem to having all three members as blondes for two of their albums.
 They definitely fit the trope in the video for "It's OK".

-- The WWE Divas always have a large number of blondes on the roster.
-While the women are very ethnically diverse, almost all the Caucasian women will be blonde.
+- The WWE "Divas" always have a large number of blondes on the roster.
+While the women are very ethnically diverse, almost all the white women will be blonde.
 The brunettes actually outnumber them but most of them are from ethnic minorities.

-- Wrestlicious has an absurd amount of blondes on the roster - Kandi Kisses, Autumn Frost, Amber Lively, Lacey Von Erich, Marley, Charlotte and Savannah, Cousin Cassie, Tyler Texas, Boot Camp Bailey, Juvi Hall, Malibu McKenzie, Charity, Alexandra The Great and Kickstart Katie.
+- Wrestlicious has an absurd amount of blondes on the roster - Kandi Kisses, Autumn Frost, Amber Lively, Lacey Von Erich, Marley Sebastian, Charlotte and Savannah, Cousin Cassie, Tyler Texas, Boot Camp Bailey, Juvi Hall, Malibu McKenzie, Charity, Alexandra The Great and Kickstart Katie.
 Yeah and that's just the blondes.

-- Starting with the Diva Search competitions, most of the non-blondes were from other races (with the exception of Christy Hemme who is actually a natural blonde).
-It's pretty rare in WWE for there to be a Caucasian brunette.
+- Starting with the Diva Search competitions, most of the non-blondes were from other races (with the exception of Fiery Redhead Christy Hemme, who is actually a natural blonde).
+It's pretty rare in WWE for there to be a brunette white woman.
 They've even started favouring Dark-Skinned Blonde girls as well since black Alicia Fox and mixed race Layla temporarily went blonde and Latina Eva Marie was asked to dye her hair blonde (but opted to red haired instead).